Kintara Therapeutics Inc. (KTRA) Reveals an Earnings Mystery

 KTRA’s Market Performance

-KTRA stocks went up by 17.84% for the week, with a monthly drop of -36.63% and a quarterly performance of -55.06%, while its annual performance rate touched -89.17%.
-The volatility ratio for the week stands at 14.07% while the volatility levels for the past 30 days are set at 14.43% for Kintara Therapeutics Inc..
-The simple moving average for the period of the last 20 days is -5.71% for KTRA stocks with a simple moving average of -73.67% for the last 200 days.
+KTRA stocks went down by -17.86% for the week, with a monthly drop of -25.58% and a quarterly performance of -52.95%, while its annual performance rate touched -90.38%.
+The volatility ratio for the week stands at 11.25% while the volatility levels for the past 30 days are set at 13.90% for Kintara Therapeutics Inc..
+The simple moving average for the period of the last 20 days is -7.30% for KTRA stocks with a simple moving average of -74.97% for the last 200 days.

-During the last 5 trading sessions, KTRA rose by +17.84%, which changed the moving average for the period of 200-days by -88.52% in comparison to the 20-day moving average, which settled at $0.1766.
-In addition, Kintara Therapeutics Inc. saw -66.45% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, KTRA fell by -17.86%, which changed the moving average for the period of 200-days by -89.12% in comparison to the 20-day moving average, which settled at $0.1676.
+In addition, Kintara Therapeutics Inc. saw -69.08% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading